yayscripting/YAY-Scripting-framework/README.md

 ### Bugs & Docs
 Bugs can be issued in the issue-part of github, documentation is available at http://phpdoc.yayscripting.nl/.
-Please note that the documentation is not as elaborated as I wish it would be.
+Please note that the documentation is not as elaborated as we wish it should be.

 ### Contact
 Contact us at contact@yayscripting.nl, or contact one of our developers: